 Primary course (Frumnámskeið)

-Primary courses are held regularly throughout every year.
+The primary course takes place in the online education system of the AOSH.
 Completion of the course grants the theoretical qualification for smaller sizes of working machines

 The primary course covers smaller sizes of working machines